networld-to/vue-ap-timeline/README.md

 </template>
 ```

-Currently tested with Mastodon.
-Should be compatible with other Mastodon API
+Currently only compatible with Mastodon through CORS issue of ActivityPub endpoints
-compatible projects.
-More projects will be supported in the future.
+with all the tested Fediverse platforms.

+`fediverseHandle` and `fediversePlatform` (with value `mastodon`) are required.

 ## More Screenshots